2504822K/2504822Ksonicarts.io/Week10.md

-# WEEK 9
+# WEEK 10

-## STARTING TRACK TWO
+## FINISHING TRACK TWO

 ### Aim

-The main aim of this week is to correct all the mistakes and improvements that my lecturer pointed out/suggested in the first track.
-Secondly, to make a start on the second piece using the materials I have collected.
-I should at least have the start of the second piece done or have created some undercurrents for it.
+The main aim of this week is to complete track 2 and send it to my lecturer for feedback if possible.

 ### Reflections

 #### Beginning of the week

-- I am really struggling coming up with fresh ideas for this new piece.
-I want it to be connected in theme to the other piece, however I would like use less NASA sounds, instead I would like to design my own sounds to make most of the piece out of them.
-I learnt some sound design methods in the previous piece so I am keen to build on those skills to design sounds that emulate space or anything space related in this new piece.

-- I received some really helpful feedback from my lecturer.
-He confirmed my fears that the middle section could do wity further development, so I have spent some time working on that too.
-I have sound designed three more sounds which have really brought out the middle section.
-To add to this, the new added sounds are subtle enough to not overshadow the crescendo which is something I was worried about previously.
-He also unfortuanely pointed out the fact that my track is too quiet and could use some more mixing... working on this too.
-It is not my strong suite.
+- I am worried I am running out of time, although I have all the sounds I need.
+I am struggling putting them together into a comprehensible piece or a piece of music which I like.
+I think I need to listen to loads of music for inspiration.

 #### Middle of the week

-- I have tried to use MAX MSP to create sounds but it is proving a lot harder.
-I think I need to use Reaper more instead.
+- I have spent a lot of time on YouTube listening to music and I am still lost.
+However the piece is coming along nicely.
+I think I will need to stay up late tonight to make some serious progress on it.

 #### End of the week

-- I have managed to design some sounds that I really like and I think they have potential.
-The main issue is that I can't quite figure out how many sounds I need or how they might fit together.
-I am stuck designing more and more sounds.

-- I have also finalised the first piece, now all my attension will be on the second track only.
-I might send the first track to my lecturer again especially since I have had so much difficulty with the sound levels.
+- The piece is completed.
+I struggled with it much more than I did with the first one.
+I think maybe because I went for a less melody based idea with this one...I am not sure.
+I have sent it to my lecturer, but I don't really know if he will get back to me in time.
+I have very little time between now and the deadline.